Orlando Wrongful Death Attorneys

 Should You File a Wrongful Death Claim?

 Pursuing a legal claim for wrongful death can seem like a lot of trouble after the death of a loved one.
-However, with the experienced Orlando wrongful death attorneys of Dennis Hernandez & Associates by your side, you will have the support and guidance you need to take legal action that’s in your best interest.
+However, with the experienced Orlando wrongful death attorneys of Dennis Hernandez Injury Attorneys by your side, you will have the support and guidance you need to take legal action.
+They aim to ensure that the action is in your best interest.

-According to the Florida Wrongful Death Act, your loved one’s personal representative (usually the Executor of the estate) can initiate a wrongful death claim to recover damages (compensation), but both the estate and survivors may be entitled to recover damages.
-A surviving spouse has the first right to damages, followed by the children of the deceased, and the parents, if no spouse or children exist.
-In addition, any blood relative and adoptive brothers and sisters who were dependent on the deceased for support or services may also be entitled to compensation.
+According to the Florida Wrongful Death Act, your loved one’s personal representative (usually the Executor of the estate) can initiate a wrongful death claim to recover damages (compensation).
+Both the estate and survivors may be entitled to recover damages.
+A surviving spouse has the first right to damages, followed by the children of the deceased.
+The parents can claim if no spouse or children exist.
+In addition, blood relatives and adoptive siblings who depended on the deceased for support or services may also qualify for compensation.

 What Does a Florida Wrongful Death Claim Entail?